Aliases for CKM Gene

 GeneCards Summary for CKM Gene

 CKM (Creatine Kinase, M-Type) is a Protein Coding gene.
-Diseases associated with CKM include prostate rhabdomyosarcoma and dressler's syndrome.
-Among its related pathways are Metabolism and Viral mRNA Translation.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
-An important paralog of this gene is CKMT1B.
+Diseases associated with CKM include Prostate Rhabdomyosarcoma and Dressler's Syndrome.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
+An important paralog of this gene is CKB.

 UniProtKB/Swiss-Prot for CKM Gene